aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.6.1 ####
+- **WARNING**: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
+- Bug fixes
+	- Fix cache conversion for tasks.
+	- Ensure synchronization context on every button click

 #### 2.6.0 ####
 - **WARNING**: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
 - New features